conjure-cp/EssenceCatalog-runs/problems/csplib-prob019-MagicSquares/descriptive.md

 - Number of params 19
 - Number of params (completed) 19
 - Number of params (all timed out) 7
+- Number of params (analysed in this file) 12

 ## Models